-This article first appeared in the Practical Hermeneutics column of the Christian Research Journal, volume 27, number 2 (2004).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Practical Hermeneutics column of the Christian Research Journal , volume 27, number 2 (2004).
+For further information about the Christian Research Journal go to: http://www.equip.org

 I’m an enthusiast for “the Bible as literature.”
 There are, of course, liabilities to this popularized label since in some circles it runs the risk of implying that the Bible is only literature and therefore devoid of the special authority that Christians ascribe to it as a religious book.